Mclmadden/CB68/Week_20.md

 Work on ppt.

-X Formation meeting with guest from Leiden University.
+X Formation meeting with guest from Leiden University --> set up one-on-one meeting.

+Meet with graduate student working on CB68 as part of eDisks.

 ### Tuesday 6/6